mathspp/drops/0070-extract_assignments_from_conditionals/tip.md

 ## 70 – Extract assignments from conditionals

 Instead of using a conditional to make an assignment, use a conditional expression.
-This extracts the important operation (the assignment) out of the nesting of the conditional expression, making it easier to spot the relevant part of the code.
+This extracts the important operation (the assignment) out of the nesting of the `if: ... else: ...` statement, making it easier to spot the relevant part of the code.

 If you're not used to conditional expressions, it's a matter of learning how to read them in English (or in your language).
 The snippet below, using a conditional statement, reads “If the user is logged in, set their permissions to `"full"`, otherwise set them to `"guest"`.”: